cloudflare/cloudflare-docs/content/page-shield/best-practices/handle-an-alert.md

 ---
-title: Handling an alert
+title: Handle an alert
 pcx_content_type: best-practices
 weight: 2
 meta:
-  title: Handling a Page Shield alert
+  title: Handle a Page Shield alert
 ---

-# Handling a Page Shield alert
+# Handle a Page Shield alert

 If you receive a Page Shield alert, sometimes you need to perform some manual investigation to confirm the nature of the script.
 Use the guidance provided in this page as a starting point for your investigation.